Saturday, November 2, 2024

 "Ang Pasko ay Sumapit", yan kasi ang unang kinakanta namin pag nangangaroling kami noong childhood days ko

 The "batang yagit" sporting short pants, T-shirts or sandos and rubber slippers hopping from one house to another every night, and the same houses all throughout the Yuletide Season until January 7; singing Jingle Bells, Silent Night, White Christmas, Pasko Na Sinta Ko, Joy to the World, Pasko Na Naman, Star ng Pasko and, Sa May Bahay".
-After rendering 3 or 4 songs, with traditional chant of "Namamasko Po", we wait expectantly for the homeowners to reward us with coin, ranging from 0.50 centavos to 2.00 pesos.
+After rendering 3 or 4 songs, with the traditional chant of "Namamasko Po", we wait expectantly for the homeowners to reward us with coin, ranging from 0.50 centavos to 2.00 pesos.
 Afterward, we thank the generous homeowners by singing "Thank you, thank you, ang babait ninyo".

 I wonder if there are any Filipinos in the Philippines that has not experienced the Christmas caroling tradition?
 Iniisip ko kung ang mga batang mayayaman na kasing edad ko nuon from plush subdivisions ay nagkakaroling rin.